cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 by default and serialized or deserialized as needed.
 We also use slightly different terminology for keys, emphasizing "encapsulation" and "decapsulation" as opposed to "public" and "secret".

+## Hash functions {#hash}

+Functionally, a hash function is simply a function that produces a fixed-length output byte string from an input byte string of arbitrary length.

+- `Nh` - The length in bytes of an output from this hash function.
+- `Hash(input) -> output`: Produce a byte string of length `Nh` from an input byte string.

+For simplicity, we will write invocations of a hash function without `Hash` being explicit.
+Invoking a hash function `Foo` on input `input` will be written as `Foo(input)` instead of `Foo.Hash(input)`.

+Hash function used with the constructions in this document should be structured so that they can be regarded as random oracles in either the classical or quantum random oracle model.

 ## `XOF` {#xof}